 From the Field dropdown, select the field from your list that you want to pull data from.

-In the example below, the parameter is set up so that when you enter the customer’s name, it will return records from the list where the bill to name matches.
+In the example above, the parameter is set up so that when you enter the customer’s name, it will return records from the list where the name matches.

 If you have created a Lookup, you can use that in your parameter.

-You can create multiple parameters and then Use parameter groups.
-Once you select Use parameter groups, you can assign the parameters to a Group number.
-By using a parameter group, you can enter a value in one or more of the parameters and the widget will return data based on what is entered.
+You can create multiple parameters and then Apply parameters in stages.
+Once you select Apply parameters in stages, you can assign the parameters to a Stage.
+By using a stages, you can enter a value in one or more of the parameters and the widget will return data based on what is entered.

 If you want to make the parameters required, select the Required checkbox.
 Users will then be required to enter a value for the parameters, in order for the widget to return data.